First Time Camping Tips

 I’m not a natural camper.
-I do love the outdoors with my family, but I don’t take naturally to sleeping outside, and while I appreciate a good campfire, I’m not a big fan of smelling like smoke.
+I do love the outdoors with my family, but I don’t take naturally to sleeping outside.
+If you're like me, here are some camping tips.

 My Boy Scout hubby has taken us on several camping trips, and on every one of them, I’ve enjoyed the fresh air, the time away from WiFi, and the general unstructure of it all.

 It takes a decent amount of planning and prep to pull off a good first time camping trip, so here are a 4 quick things to consider about a week before you load up the car and head out.

 Depending on where you’re camping (state parks are almost always good), you’ll want to select your campsite carefully, one with plenty of surrounding space that allows distance between campers.
 (You go first time camping to get away from it all, not crowded into a wooded town of tents and RVs.)